I Can Help You Avoid The Stigma And Consequences Of Domestic Violence Charges

 Family disputes happen; we all know that.
 Sometimes, extreme emotions that we share with those we love most can turn into pretty severe disputes.
 The police have to make an arrest on every domestic violence call.
 The arrest and possible criminal charges that ensue could seriously hinder your life and your career, even if the charges are based on a simple spousal argument that got a little too loud.
 You need to defend against these charges aggressively.

 At the Law Office of Michael A. Schillinger, Esq., I can help you.
 I am a criminal defense attorney serving clients throughout New York and Long Island in a wide range of criminal defense matters.
-I will fight aggressively to protect you against the charges you are facing, and I will help you through the legal process to protect your career, your family and your future.
+I will fight aggressively to protect you against the violent crime charges you are facing, and I will help you through the legal process to protect your career, your family and your future.

 Take These Charges Seriously